-> A foundational element of copyright law is that it does not grant the author of a literary work protection on ideas and facts.
-It is the creative expression of such ideas and facts that is rewarded by law, by conferring a privilege to exclusively exploit such expression for a limited time.
+A foundational element of copyright law is that it does not grant the author of literary work protection on ideas and facts.
+It is the creative expression of such ideas and facts that are rewarded by law, by conferring a privilege to exclusively exploit such expression for a limited time.
 Law does not protect every such expression.
 The law affords protection to expressions that are fixed in a medium and are “original”.

-In India, Section 13 of the Copyright Act states that only “original” literary, artistic, dramatic and musical works are subject matter of copyright.
+In India, Section 13 of the Copyright Act states that only “original” literary, artistic, dramatic, and musical works are the subject matter of copyright.
 A literary work, in order to qualify as work in which copyright can subsist, must therefore be original.
 The important thing to note is that the work must be fixed in some tangible form of expression; you cannot copyright an idea or concept based on the way it is expressed.

 In order to balance the interests of society in the free flow of information against the property interests of authors gave rise to the idea of protecting expression but not ideas.
 Courts have restricted themselves to put forth a straitjacket definition for the term idea.
-An idea has been described as a thought, as a virtual image, as a conception of a theory.
+An idea has been described as a thought, as a virtual image, as a conception of theory.
 In layman terms, an idea can thus be described as a formulation of thought on a particular subject while expression would constitute implementing the said thought.
 Needless to state, the issue of copyright arises when the same idea can have numerous expressions.
 If the same idea can be expressed in a number of different ways, a number of different copyrights may coexist and no infringement will result.
-However, problem arises when it becomes difficult to trace the difference between the idea and its expression.
+However, a problem arises when it becomes difficult to trace the difference between the idea and its expression.
 Herein lays the idea of merger where an idea and the expression cannot be delineated and they are said to have merged.
-In case of merger, the expression may not be copyrighted, because to do so would in effect be copyrighting the idea and idea is not copyrightable.
+In the case of a merger, the expression may not be copyrighted, because to do so would in effect be copyrighting the idea and the idea is not copyrightable.

-Another example of merger is when there are very few ways to express a given idea.
+Another example of a merger is when there are very few ways to express a given idea.
 This is called ‘Idea-expression identity’ exception when specific instructions, even though previously copyrighted, are the only and essential means of accomplishing a given task, their later use by another will not amount to an infringement.
-The idea/expression dichotomy has been miserably fallen for its failure to provide practical guideline instead of the fact that the idea/expression dichotomy is such a time-honored doctrine.
-The complexity lies in the fact that very few, if any, works contain exclusively either ideas or expressions.
+The idea/expression dichotomy has been miserably fallen for its failure to provide practical guidelines instead of the fact that the idea/expression dichotomy is such a time-honored doctrine.
+The complexity lies in the fact that very few if any, works contain exclusively either ideas or expressions.
 Indeed, almost any and every work can be abstracted into a spectrum of various levels of generality, at one extreme of which is the principal goal or theme of the work and the other extreme is the literary expression.

-Thus, under this doctrine, the scope of protection for the writings depends upon the possibility of existence of a variety of expressions.
+Thus, under this doctrine, the scope of protection for the writings depends upon the possibility of the existence of a variety of expressions.
 The merger doctrine is open to criticism.
-It merely represents an epicycle generated bythe faulty metaphysics of the idea/expression dichotomy: an “expression” would never be taken as adding anything to an “idea” unless an idea is treated as an abstract entity behind the expression.
+It merely represents an epicycle generated by the faulty metaphysics of the idea/expression dichotomy: an “expression” would never be taken as adding anything to an “idea” unless an idea is treated as an abstract entity behind the expression.
 Merger presupposes that normally there is room for substantial variation in the expression of ideas; only when there is little choice in the expression does the expression collapse into the idea.
 It is also true of expressions in all contexts since the form and content of writing shape each other.
 Writings at best differ from one another only in degree.

 The above rule of doctrine of merger accurately fits in the case of mathematical equations.
 They are not copyrightable as it is difficult to separate its idea and expression from each other so granting the copyright will indirectly mean copyrighting the idea as well, which is not permissible under copyright law.

-- Sweat of Brow; and
+- The sweat of Brow; and

-- Modicum of Creativity.
+- The modicum of Creativity.

-Than that work will be considered to be ‘original’ and will be protectable under the copyright.
+Then that work will be considered to be ‘original’ and will be protectable under the copyright.